tfrce/thedaywefightback.js/README.md

 thedaywefightback.js is a javascript snippet that automatically activates at midnight of February 11th and adds a banner to your site for 24 hours in support of [thedaywefightback.org](https://thedaywefightback.org).

 The goal is to drive as many phone calls and emails on the 11th.
-The calls are connected automatically by our a call server for free, thanks to Twilio.
+The calls are connected automatically by our call server for free thanks to Twilio.

 <a href="http://tfrce.github.io/thedaywefightback.js/example/banner.html" target="_blank"><img src="screenshots/tdwfb-banner.png" alt="banner" /></a>